KevinSig/Website-Analysis/README.md

 # Website-Analysis

-Using sql commands with SQLITE3 in Python3 notebook.
+Using SQL commands with SQLITE3 in Python3 notebook.